Clkwong3/Career-Starting-Point/README.md

 # Career Starting Point: Presentation

-Putting what you learn into practice is the best way to remember anything.
-Building a portfolio or a website from the bottom up provides you with a base to experiment with.
-Create the framework first using media queries, flex-box, and CSS variables.
+By creating the portfolio or website yourself, it becomes a part of what you present to the interviewer.
+Additionally, it can be used to try out new ideas.

 ## What to use

-HTML
-CSS
+HTML CSS

 ## Features